Best Air Freshener for Cats

 Some air fresheners that are sprayed directly onto the cat can be harmful when ingested because cats have sensitive skin.
 It is best to use a product specifically formulated for pets instead of spraying anything right on top of where they rest, sleep or play.

-You may also like How to Know If Crystals are Real: Everything You Need To Know
+You may also like How to Know If Crystals Are Real

 It is not recommended to spray air fresheners around or near your cat.
 Cats can be susceptible and get irritated quickly, especially when distracted by the smell of nice-smelling fragrance.
 In some cases, using an air freshener can even cause more problems than good if you're trying to cover up a foul odor from accidents in your home.
 It can be hard to find the source of an odor in your house.
 Sprays hide the smell for a bit, but it does not get rid of it.